-This is a review of a controversial policy introduced and defended by the Treasury, so to have a senior Treasury press officer working with the Secretariat team is staggering.
+This a review of a controversial policy introduced and defended by the Treasury, so to have a senior Treasury press officer working with the Secretariat team is staggering.

-7.1 Inappropriate Involvement of the Chancellor's Press Secretary in press contacts with the Review team and evidence of general collaboration
+7.1 Collusion between the Chancellor's Press Secretary and the Review team over a press enquiry to the Review Team Evidence of general collaboration between the HMRC and the Review Team

 The Review secretariat team consulted with and worked with the Treasury when dealing with press contacts.
-Olaf Henricson-Bell, the Chancellor's press secretary, was copied into a number of emails.
+Olaf Henricson-Bell, the chancellor's press secretary, was copied into a number of emails.
 Most notably, following an approach from a reporter for the Telegraph on 18th September asking Sir Amyas to respond to a number of questions, Olaf Henricson-Bell suggested that he respond rather than Sir Amyas.
 The Review secretariat team then corresponded with Olaf Henricson Bell and discussed the reply to be issued by the Treasury, not on behalf of Sir Amyas.
-The Review secretariat team asked for several tweaks to be made before it was sent and an unnamed person in the Treasury made the following suggestion which was not accepted.
+The Review secretariat team asked for several tweaks to be made before it was sent and an unnamed person in the Treasury made the following suggestion which was not accepted18.